-Holymead Primary School is committed to addressing online safety issues around content, contact, conduct and commerce.
+Holymead Primary is committed to addressing online safety issues around content, contact, conduct and commerce.
 This includes:

-- Ensuring that online safety is concerned in relevant policies and procedures. - Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for learners. - Acknowledging that peer on peer abuse can happen via mobile and smart technology between individuals and groups.
-This should be approached in the same process outlined in section 2.7 Responding to incidents of peer on peer harm and read in conjunction with Holymead Primary School's policies on E-safety and Mobile Phones which are available on the website or from the office. - Provision of education via remote learning will comply with governmental advice Safeguarding and remote education during coronavirus (COVID-19) - GOV.UK (www.gov.uk) - The effectiveness of the setting's ability to safeguarding learners in respect to filtering and monitoring, information security and access management alongside the above will be reviewed annually.
+- Ensuring that online safety is concerned in relevant policies and procedures. - Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for learners. - Acknowledging that child-on-child harm can happen via mobile and smart technology between individuals and groups.
+This should be approached in the same process outlined in section 2.7 Responding to incidents of child-on-child harm and read in conjunction of Holymead Primary's policy on the use of mobile smart technology is available on the website or via the office. - Provision of education via remote learning will comply with current governmental advice Safeguarding and remote education during coronavirus (COVID-19) - GOV.UK (www.gov.uk) - The effectiveness of the setting's ability to safeguarding learners in respect to filtering and monitoring, information security and access management alongside the above will be reviewed annually.